robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 Under these circumstances, the best role for Ukraine was to remain neutral and prosper in acting like a trading bridge between Russia and Europe.
 Like they did since 2007 and mainly since the end of 2021, when Ukraine hosted the vastest military exercise that NATO did at that time.

 [!INFO]
 In late 2021, NATO conducted military exercises in and around Ukraine, alongside discussions about Ukraine's potential NATO membership and increased security cooperation.
-These exercises were part of a broader effort to strengthen Ukraine's defense capabilities and deter potential Russian aggression.
+These exercises were part of a broader effort to strengthen Ukraine's defence capabilities and deter potential Russian aggression.
 [/INFO]

 Which triggered, as expected, the Russian reaction that after several attempts to settle down the situation -- the last failed because Biden forbade Zelensky the permission to sign an agreement with Russia -- on the end of February 2022, Russian troops entered into the Ukrainian territory.